-At least one copy of each of the documents included in that list, will be available for inspection by the public at the main Council offices and on the Council's website.
+At least one copy of each of the documents included in that list, will be available for inspection by the public at the main Council offices.
 The Council will make these documents available for public inspection for four years after the date of the meeting.